Select Page

 5.2 Lessons Learned

-In conclusion, the Berlin Wall played a pivotal role in shaping the course of the Cold War and the history of Germany.
-Its construction and eventual fall left a lasting impact on the people of Berlin and the world.
-Today, the remnants of the wall serve as a powerful reminder of the struggle for freedom, unity, and the human capacity to overcome adversity.
+Consequently, the Berlin Wall had a great impact on the development of the Cold War and the German history.
+Its construction and collapse have shaped the people of Berlin and the world in a diverse way.
+Today, people can come across the fragments of the wall and remember the fight for freedom, people’s unity, and human strength.